-Among the other things that are part of your “total income” are interest, dividends, alimony, and unemployment compensation.
+Among the other things that are part of your “total income” are interest, dividends, and unemployment compensation.

 From “total income” to “adjusted gross income”

 “Adjusted” means “lowered” because all of the adjustments are deductions (so use as many as you can).
-You use your “adjusted gross income” to calculate some of the credits that I cover in “Path 2” below — and in general, the lower it is, the better.
+You use your “adjusted gross income” to calculate some of the credits that I cover in “Path 2” below — and in general, the lower your adjusted gross income is, the better.

-One of the best of these deductions is for a tax-deferred Individual Retirement Account (IRA) — not only because you can deduct the money you put in (typically, up to $5,100) from your “total income,” but because when you put money into a retirement account you can qualify for a generous credit (which I’ll cover in the “Path 2” section below).
+One of the best of these deductions is for a tax-deferred Individual Retirement Account (IRA) — not only because you can deduct the money you put in (typically, up to $6,000) from your “total income,” but because when you put money into a retirement account you can qualify for a generous credit (which I’ll cover in the “Path 2” section below).
 Be aware, though, that there are forms of IRA, such as the “Roth IRA,” that aren’t tax-deferred and that won’t lower your adjusted gross income.
 Ask about the tax ramifications before you invest.